Kiichi747/migrate-to-VSTS/Migrate_TFS_to_Git/readme.md

 - pushes to remote Git repository (e.g. Github or VSTS)

 ## Prerequisites
-- TFS Team Explorer installed
 (see install_prereqs.bat)
 - TFS branches are real branches (convert folders to branches)
+- [check this? all that's required can be installed as part of Visual Studio] TFS Team Explorer installed: TEE-CLC-14.0.3.zip from
+- [optional] Git Credentials Manager
 - git installed and in %PATH%
 - Git TFS installed and in %PATH%: see: https://github.com/git-tfs/git-tfs
 - java installed and in %PATH% (used by BFG)